Photos by Suhas Mehra, text by Beloo and Suhas Mehra

 The entrance verandah is divided by four square pillars, all carved out of the monolithic rock.
 The pillars have decorative carvings with frieze of ganas (mythical dwarfs) sporting various facial expressions.
 On the two sides of the entrance are standing dvarapalas holding flowers, not weapons.

 The largest relief in cave 2 depicts the legend of Bhagwān Vishnu in his Trivikrama form; this is in fact one of the earliest representations of Vāmana avatār of Vishnu when he takes three strides.
-Vāmana avatār shown here has already grown to the size of a giant with one foot firmly planted on earth and the other lifted to take the final stride.
+Vāmana avatār shown here has already grown to the size of a giant with one foot firmly planted on earth covering it with his first stride and the other lifted to take his second stride to cover the heavens.

 This panel presents a continuous narrative as different episodes of the Paurānic story of Vāmana avatār unfold in time.
 First, at the bottom of the panel we see Sri Vishnu in his Vāmana avatār as a brahmacharin with the sacred thread and tufted hair, visiting the demon king Bali underneath a royal umbrella; the king and his courtiers are shown standing to the right of Vāmana.